This post may contain affiliate links. Please read our disclosure policy.

 • White wine.
 Totally optional, but I love to add just a splash of white wine to intensify the flavor.

 • Oyster mushrooms.
 You’ll need 1 pound of oyster mushrooms for this recipe.
 You can cook them sliced or whole.
+I often find these at my local asian market.

 • Butter + olive oil.
 Needed for sautéing the mushrooms and giving them a rich, buttery taste.